CodeChain-io/codechain-helicopter/README.md

 ## Modify the config file

-Open `config/default.json` file and fill `payer`, `payer_passphrase` and `rpc_url` fields.
+Open `config/default.json` file and fill `payer.payer`, `payer.passphrase` and `rpc_url` fields.

-- payer: the account who gives away CCC
+- payer.payer: the account who gives away CCC
-- payer_passphrase: the passphrase of the payer account.
+- payer.passphrase: the passphrase of the payer account.
 - rpc_url: CodeChain RPC URL

 You can also adjsut `reward` and `drop_interval`.